qdrant/docs/qdrant/v1.2.x/complete-setup.md

 ## 1. Learning Outcomes

-By the end of this tutorial, you will be able
+By the end of this tutorial, you will be able to
 - Create, update, and query collections of vectors using Qdrant.
 - Conduct semantic search based on new data.
-- Understand the mechanics behind the recommendation API of Qdrant.
+- Develop an intuition for the mechanics behind the recommendation API of Qdrant.
 - Understand, and get creative with, the kind of data you can add to your payload.

 ## 2. Installation